 In the course of this report some of the points of the robot software and current the research approach of the RoboCup team Nao Devils are described.
 An overview about the Nao Devils software is given in section 1.2.
-This software has been used in the competitions in 2010 and is included in the code release that is published along with this report.
-This code release contains the complete code used by team Nao Devils during the RoboCup 2010.
-Only the behavior and the tuned walking parameters are replaced by a more basic version.
-Also included are the developed tools, out of which the behavior debug tool is described in detail in section 4.4.
+This software has been used in the competitions in 2011 and is also included in the code release that is published along with this report1.
+This code release contains the complete code used by team Nao Devils during the RoboCup 2011, but the behavior and the tuned walking parameters are replaced by a more basic version.
+Also contained are the developed tools, out of which the behavior debug tool is described in detail in section 4.4.

-The following chapter of the document will describe the motion control process, emphasizing the Dortmund Walking Engine, which has been the first closed loop walking engine applied to the Nao in RoboCup 2008 and 2009.
-The version of RoboCup 2010 has been further developed and tuned to reach walking speeds of up to 44cm/s, which is, to our knowledge, the highest speed yet achieved with the robot Nao.
+Stable motions are of crucial importance in the context of biped robots.
+Thus, the following chapter of the document will describe the motion control process emphasizing the Dortmund Walking Engine which has been the first closed loop walking engine applied to the Nao in RoboCup 2008, 2009 and 2010.
+The version of RoboCup 2010 was able to reach walking speeds of up to 44cm/s, which is, to our knowledge, the highest speed yet achieved with the robot Nao.
 Incidentally this speed exceeds the "theoretical maximum walking speed" given by Aldebaran in an earlier specification by almost 50%.
+For RoboCup 2011, a lot of effort was put into the development of a walk that is able to cope with a higher center of mass that results into the mitigation of the problem of quickly overheating joints.
+Another important task was to reduce the intensity of oscillations of the body that occur during the movement of the robot.

-Chapter 3 focuses on the perception processes of the Nao, while section 4 presents the behavior specification including extensions to the XABSL specification of previous years.
+Chapter 3 focuses on the perception processes of the Nao while section 4 presents the concepts and ideas for the implementation of the robots behavior that includes extensions to the XABSL specification of previous years.
 In each of those chapters 2, 3 and 4 the solutions currently in use are described in detail and further references supplied when appropriate, but also the current research is presented.
-This includes concepts that were already successfully applied and evaluated, but haven't found their way into the competition code for RoboCup 2010 for various reasons, as well as concepts currently under development.
-Chapter 5 summarizes those current research topics and the current development process for 2011.
+This includes concepts that were already successfully applied and evaluated, but haven't found their way into the competition code for RoboCup 2011 for various reasons, as well as concepts currently under development.
+Chapter 5 summarizes those current research topics and the current development process for 2012.